OUR PROGRAMS

 Hours + location:

-The Drop-in services is located and operated out of the Main YES building at 533 Yates Street.
-Services are available Monday through Friday, 9am – 5pm.
+The Food Pantry services is located and operated out of the Main YES building at 533 Yates Street.
+Services are available Monday and Tuesday 12:00pm-5:00pm.

 For more information contact: